owura82/mcat-site/README.md

 * (6 points) jquery
-    * jquert is totally knew to me and its because of this unfamiliarity that I give it six points.
+    * jquery is totally knew to me and its because of this unfamiliarity that I give it six points.
 * (2 points) Bootstrap
     * Another unfamiliar framework that I look forward to learning about.
 * Total points - 8